concordion/concordion-storyboard-extension/README.md

 * can group cards into collapsible sections on the storyboard

 This extension is based on the screenshot taker extension and would not be here without it.

+There are some screenshots of this extension in action in the wiki.